Six Great Canvassing Tips You Can Start Using Right Away – Part Four of Four

 A string of unresponsive answers from people can leave you feeling very discouraged; it is an unfortunate part of the canvassing process.
 However, each home you approach has the same potential to be responsive or unresponsive; that is, there is an equal chance that the conversation will have either of two outcomes.
 Therefore, you put numbers on your side by striving for quantity.
 The more houses you approach, the more chances you have that a responsive result will greet you.

 The time you spend canvassing should also be thought of in terms of quantity; you have to give yourself ample opportunity for success – and success can only happen if you make yourself available.
-Put in the time, give yourself lofty goals, and be prepare to reap the rewards of genuine effort.
+Put in the time, give yourself lofty goals, and be prepared to reap the rewards of genuine effort.

 Put Technology to Work for You